codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 ---
 title: "Add Git Sources to GitOps Runtimes"
-description: ""
+description: "Manage Git Sources storing resources"
 group: installation
+sub_group: gitops
 toc: true
 ---

 A Git Source is the equivalent of an Argo CD application that tracks a Git repository and syncs the desired state of the repo to the destination K8s cluster.
 In addition to application resources, the Git Source can store resources for GitOps Runtimes, and CI/CD entities such as delivery pipelines, Workflow Templates, workflows, and applications.

-Provisioning a Runtime automatically creates a Git Source that stores resources for the Runtime and for the demo CI pipelines that are optionally installed with the Runtime.
-Every Git Source is associated with a Runtime.
-You can add Git Sources at any time, to the same or to different Runtimes.
+Provisioning a GitOps Runtime automatically creates a Git Source that stores resources for the Runtime and for the demo CI pipelines that are optionally installed with the Runtime.
+Every Git Source is associated with a GitOps Runtime.
+You can add more Git Sources at any time, to the same or to different Runtimes.

-Once you create a Git Source for a Runtime, you can store resources for CI/CD entities associated with it.
+Once you create a Git Source for a GitOps Runtime, you can store resources for CI/CD entities associated with it.
 For example, when creating pipelines or applications, you can select the Git Source to which to store manifest definitions.

-### View Git Sources and definitions
+## View Git Sources and definitions
 Drill down on a runtime in List View to see its Git Sources.

 1. In the Codefresh UI, go to the [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"} page.